In 2022, the economic climate for tech companies began a decisive shift.

 If you answered yes to any of these questions, it might be worth investigating embedded finance.
 We'd love to help you think through it.

 The resources you’ll need to invest to launch embedded financial products vary widely depending on your approach.

-If you partner with a banking-as-a-service platform, you can take your products live in about three months, for about $100K.
+If you partner with a banking as a service platform, you can take your products live in about three months.
 If you choose to work directly with a bank, plan on spending 2 years and $2M.
 You’ll also need to hire a large, dedicated banking team.

 Embedded finance implies working with a vendor or platform to launch a financial product as opposed to building it in-house.

-For example, when Casper offers Affirm as a financing option at checkout, that’s embedded finance.
-When Ford built its own Weekly Purchase Plan, they became a financial-service provider.
+For example, when Nike partners with Klarna to offer buy-now-pay-later at checkout, that’s embedded finance.
+On the other hand, when Ford built its own Weekly Purchase Plan, they became a financial-service provider.

 Embedded banking is often used interchangeably with banking as a service.